ionic-team/ionic-portals/website/docs/android/api-reference/portal-fragment.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The `PortalFragment` class is an Android `Fragment` containing a `Portal` instance.
+The `PortalFragment` class is an Android [Fragment](https://developer.android.com/reference/androidx/fragment/app/Fragment) containing a `Portal` instance.
 You can use the class as is, or extend it to provide customizable loading functionality.

-Because it is an extended `Fragment` class, you can override the following `Fragment` functions:
+Because `PortalFragment` is an extended `Fragment` class, you can override the following `Fragment` functions:
 - `onViewCreated`
 - `onDestroy`
 - `onResume`